 Overall Goal:

 It is critical for New Jersey to undertake this work to coordinate early learning data systems.
 There are significant questions about our existing programs and services that will remain unanswered until data is shared across programs and agencies.
 Following longitudinal data for groups of children will allow state agencies to assess the efficacy of existing programs, identify underserved populations, and target struggling programs for additional support and professional development.
-Integrating data from each of the state’s early learning and development programs will meet the ultimate goal to, for the first time, be able to view as a whole the state’s approach to reaching the our youngest children.
+Integrating data from each of the state’s early learning and development programs will meet the ultimate goal to be able, for the first time, to view as a whole the state’s approach to reaching our youngest children.
 More importantly, questions about the impact of the state’s program on children will be answered.

 Background: